Comparison of Algorithms for Baseline Correction of LIBS Spectra for Quantifying Total Carbon in Brazilian Soils: Results

-To overcome the challenges posed by baseline correction, various combinations of baseline correction methods (PF, RB, TH, Median and SNIP were combined with the smoothing filters Median, LPF and SGF and they were applied independently for the treining and test sets .
-The optimized parameters of these combinations are shown in Table~\ref{tab_param}, while Table~\ref{tab_comp} displays the Pearson coefficients and their corresponding uncertainties for the cross-validation of reference measurements and prediction model with its respective uncertainty for percentage of total carbon are shown in Table~\ref{tab_comp}.
+To overcome the challenges posed by baseline correction, various combinations of baseline correction methods (PF, RB, TH, Median, and SNIP) and smoothing filters (Median, LPF, and SGF) were applied independently to the training and test sets.
+The optimized parameters for these combinations are presented in Table~\ref{tab_param}, while Table~\ref{tab_comp} displays the Pearson coefficients and their corresponding uncertainties for the cross-validation of reference measurements and the prediction model for total carbon content.

-The SNIP method was able to correct the spectra, without significantly deform peaks of interest and returned apreciable results for $\bar{\rho}$ when it was applied together to SGF.
-Complicated ranges such as those between $230$ to $265~nm$ showed a smooth baseline, as it were expected.
-However, this did not happen when SNIP was applied with Median and LPF.
-In those cases, the baseline was overestimated and many peaks were deformed, as well as the whole spectrum shape.
-So, it is impossible to analyse carbon or other chemical species.
+The SNIP method proved to be effective in correcting the spectra, preserving the shape of the peaks of interest without significant distortion.
+When combined with the SGF filter, it yielded notable results, particularly in complicated spectral ranges such as $230$ to $265~nm$, where a smooth baseline was achieved as anticipated.
+However, when SNIP was applied with the Median and LPF filters, the baseline was overestimated, leading to the deformation of peaks and the overall spectrum shape.
+Consequently, these data treatments are unsuitable for the analysis of carbon and other chemical species.
 Among the combination of methods and filters tested, the SNIP-SGF combination yielded the best results.
-It achieved a correlation coefficient of $\bar{\rho}_{training} = 0.96$ with $\epsilon_{training}= 0.17$ for the training set, and $\bar{\rho}_{test} = 0.92$ with $\epsilon_{test} = 0.21$ for the test set.
+It achieved a correlation coefficient of $\bar{\rho}_{training} = 0.96$ with an uncertainty of $\epsilon_{training} = 0.17$ for the training set, and $\bar{\rho}_{test} = 0.92$ with an uncertainty of $\epsilon_{test} = 0.21$ for the test set.
 These findings demonstrate the effectiveness of the SNIP-SGF combination in accurately analyzing and predicting carbon content in the samples.

-The spectra corrected by combinations of those three smoothing filters with the TH method had issues with determining an useful baseline, because it used some spectrum points that were not expected belonging to the baseline.
-With this, all calculated baselines were overestimated, even if there is high correlation between calibration and reference model.
-The same issue was observed when the procedure previously discussed was applied to the Median method.
-All method-filter combinations result in spectra with many peaks whose baseline was overestimated, what returned spectra with peaks with negative values for relative intensity.
-This therefore shows that combinations of the method Median with those three types of smoothing filter is also inadequate for the treatment of LIBS spectra.
+The spectra corrected using combinations of the three smoothing filters with the TH method exhibited difficulties in establishing a useful baseline due to the inclusion of unexpected spectrum points in the baseline determination process.
+As a result, all calculated baselines were overestimated, even in cases where there was a high correlation between the calibration and reference models.
+Similar issues were observed when applying the previously discussed procedure to the Median method.
+In all method-filter combinations, the resulting spectra displayed numerous peaks with overestimated baselines, leading to negative values for the relative intensity of peaks.
+This clearly demonstrates that the combinations of the Median method with the three types of smoothing filters are also unsuitable for the treatment of LIBS spectra.